tedneward/ProfBlog/content/manager-tips/index.md

 * The Metric-Abuse Manager
 * The Documentation-Abuse Manager

-The full collection of ["management" tags](/tags/management.html) has a few more.
+The full collection of ["management" tags](/tags/management.html) has a few more posts.